MicrosoftDocs/EMDocs/EMDocs/Solutions/conditional-access-intune-configmgr-exchange.md

     **Remove-ActiveSyncDevice**

 > [!IMPORTANT]
-> If you try to install or use the Exchange Server connector without the required cmdlets, you will see an error logged with the message Invoking cmdlet &lt;cmdlet&gt; failed in the EasDisc.log file on the site server computer.
+> If you try to install or use the Exchange Server connector without the required cmdlets, you will see an error logged with the message: _Invoking cmdlet &lt;cmdlet&gt; failed in the EasDisc.log file on the site server computer_.

 ## <a name="DeploySteps"></a>Deployment Steps
 Follow these steps to deploy the Exchange on-premises solution: